U.S. Citizenship & Naturalization

 We have helped many people and their families become American citizens and settle into a new life in the United States.
 We look forward to helping you through what is often a confusing and stressful process.
 It is rewarding for us to know that our professional experience has helped our clients pursue the American dream that isn’t always available to everyone.

 The first step at becoming a U.S. citizen is to apply for and become a lawful permanent resident.
 You must be a lawful permanent resident for at least five years if you’re not married to a U.S. citizen spouse.
 If you are married to a U.S. citizen spouse, you can apply for naturalization and citizenship in three years.
 Once you’ve met this timeline, you will be allowed to proceed with the Naturalization process by filing the N-400 and supporting documents.
+A San Diego naturalization lawyer can help you with this process.

 Eligibility requirements for naturalization: